gkgo/BAHPNet/README.md

-# APRN
+# BAHPNet

 > 🚧 **Note:** The detailed training and inference code is currently being organized and will be released soon.

-This repository contains the (upcoming) official implementation of **APRN**, a method for Few-Shot Semantic Segmentation.
+This repository contains the (upcoming) official implementation of **BAHPNet**, a method for Few-Shot Semantic Segmentation.